rstatsinger/contrast-java-webgoat-docker/CESetup.md

 <img src="img/CESetup7.png" width=500px />

-	- Plug the Organization ID, Authorization Header, and API Key from the Your Account page into the proper locations in the Dockerfile
+	- Click Profile on the left.
+Plug the Organization ID, Authorization Header, and API Key from the Profile page into the proper locations in the Dockerfile
   	- Note: this is not best practice but we want to be expedient
 	- Doublecheck for correctness!